daniells/Fnord-O-Meter/README.md

 Psychohistory purports to apply statistical methodology to social and political sciences, and thus predict the political future.
 No definitive work on this methodology has ever been published.

-Psychohistory sounds suspiciously like the central conceit of Isaac Asmimovs's [Foundation](https://en.wikipedia.org/wiki/Foundation_series) novels.
-Asmimov also called his fictional science [Psychohistory](https://en.wikipedia.org/wiki/Psychohistory_%28fictional%29).
+Psychohistory sounds suspiciously like the central conceit of Isaac Asimovs's [Foundation](https://en.wikipedia.org/wiki/Foundation_series) novels.
+Asimov also called his fictional science [Psychohistory](https://en.wikipedia.org/wiki/Psychohistory_%28fictional%29).
 The first Foundation novel was published in 1942.

 Central to the concept of _group fantasy analysis_ is the hypothesis that hypnotically-boring political speeches contain emotive words that communicate unconscious content.
 When strung together as sentences these _group fantasy words_ express the true ideology of the speaker.

-This is suspiciously like the idea of the invisible word [FNORD!](https://en.wikipedia.org/wiki/Fnord#Origins) first coined by [Kerry Thornley](https://en.wikipedia.org/wiki/Kerry_Wendell_Thornley) in 1965.
+This also sounds much the idea of the invisible word [FNORD!](https://en.wikipedia.org/wiki/Fnord#Origins) first coined by [Kerry Thornley](https://en.wikipedia.org/wiki/Kerry_Wendell_Thornley) in 1965, and popularized by Robert Anton Wilson in 1975.

 #### Why